-Creative Solution for a Marijuana Arrest that Meets the Client’s Needs
+Creative Solution for Marijuana Arrest, Meets the Client’s Needs

 Today our attorneys represented a client in a local court charged with Possession of Marijuana.
 After being pulled over for swerving in and out of his lane, the police immediately smelled a strong odor of marijuana coming from inside his vehicle.
 Upon being questioned by the police about the presence of marijuana in the vehicle the client immediately admitted that there was marijuana in the vehicle that he had recently purchased.
 The marijuana was given to the police and the client was charged with simple possession of marijuana.